Get to know your students with our math diagnostic assessment tool

 Before resetting, export a PDF of your previous diagnostic results so you can see any progress that’s been made.

 You can then select individual pupils or reset for your whole class by using the tick boxes on the left-hand side.

-Want to try the math diagnostic assessment tool with your class for free?
+Want to try the math diagnostic assessment tool with your class?

 Already have a Sumdog account?